- Home

 The State Pension rises each year, in line with the government’s triple lock guarantee.

-The new full State Pension is currently £221.20 a week and this will rise to £230.30 a week in the 2025/26 tax year, representing an annual increase of £473, although the amount you’ll personally receive will be based on your National Insurance Contribution record.
+The new full State Pension is currently £230.30 a week in the 2025/26 tax year, representing an annual increase of £473 compared to the previous tax year, although the amount you’ll personally receive will be based on your National Insurance Contribution record.

-The full basic State Pension is currently £169.50 a week, and this will increase to £176.45 at the start of the new tax year on April 6, adding £361 on to annual payments.
+The full basic State Pension is currently £176.45 a week, which is £361 higher a year than in the previous tax year.
 Read more in our article What will the State Pension be in 2025?

 9) Is it worth paying to top up your State Pension?